DataDog/hiring-engineers/answers.md

 This section focuses on collecting trace data from an application.
 This helps you trace transactions flowing through an app as well as see latency and other metrics.

 Install and run Flask via venv.
 Using the provided endpoint Flask app, instrument the app by inserting Middleware to capture traces.
-See highlighted inserts below. (see ddflaskdemo.py)
+See highlighted inserts below.(see ddflaskdemo.py) Run the app using the following Flask command: FLASK_APP=ddflaskdemo.py python -m flask run --host 127.0.0.1:7000

 ![alt text](screenshots/5_APM_1.png)

 **Bonus Tip** Datadog looks at both services and resources for an app.
 A **service** is a set of processes that do the same job.
 IE: database service, admin service, query service, etc. A **resource** is a specific action for the service.
 These are usual endpoints or queries

 Now you are able to add APM traces to the dashboard you created  earlier.
-In this case the measurement is number of hits to the app resource endpoints
+In this case the measurement is number of hits to the app resource endpoints.
+Leverage curl command on your vagrant box to hit 127.0.0.1:7000/api/apm to push hit metrics through

 ![alt text](screenshots/5_APM_2.PNG)